Walmart Will No Longer Sell Certain Guns, Ammunition, Asks Shoppers Not To Open Carry Inside Stores

 — Eric Swalwell (@ericswalwell) September 3, 2019

-CEO Doug McMillon acknowledge that the move will at once inconvenience some Walmart customers, as well as take a bite out of its market share when it comes to the sale of ammunition.
+McMillon acknowledge that the move will at once inconvenience some Walmart customers, as well as take a bite out of its market share when it comes to the sale of ammunition.

 “We know these decisions will inconvenience some of our customers, and we hope they will understand.
 As a company, we experienced two horrific events in one week, and we will never be the same,” he wrote.